JanssenProject/jans/docs/janssen-server/developer/agama/flows-navigation-ui.md

 - `cache`.
 Allows developers to retrieve values already stored in the Jans configured cache, e.g. `${cache.myKey}`.
 To avoid template errors in case of a cache miss, you can use Freemarker's safeguard [expressions](https://freemarker.apache.org/docs/dgui_template_exp.html#dgui_template_exp_missing).
 Note you cannot store/modify values in the cache from templates

 - `labels` and `msgs`.
 These give access to localized messages.
-They are useful when templates have to render different texts depening on user context, such as country and language.
+They are useful when templates have to render different texts depending on user context, such as country and language.
 Learn more [here](./advanced-usages.md#localization-and-internationalization)

 ### Assets handling